 10 things about our wedding journey - PART 2

-There’s always been a debate about a woman changing her name to that of her husbands once married.
+There’s always been a debate about a woman changing her name to that of her husband once married.

 My maiden name is Orr and for the most part, I really liked being Jenny Orr.
 I love my family and I am very proud of my heritage being a first generation Australian with an English mother (Barbara) and a Kiwi father (Bill).